wang2226/Awesome-LLM-Decoding/README.md

 > 🔍 See our paper: [**"Decoding Methods for Foundation Models: A Survey"**](https://arxiv.org/abs/0000.0000) [![Paper](https://img.shields.io/badge/Paper-%F0%9F%8E%93-lightblue?style=flat-square)](https://arxiv.org/abs/0000.0000)
 >
 > 📧 Please let us know if you find a mistake or have any suggestions by e-mail: <hwang219@hawk.iit.edu>

+## 👂**TL;DR**

+- Advanced decoding methods can enhance generation at inference time, providing an effective and efficient way to control outputs from LLMs and LVLMs.
+- 🙋‍♂️ The [QuickStart](#quickstart) section offers an overview to help you quickly dive into learning about decoding methods.
+- This [paper list](#papers) compiles relevant research on decoding methods for both LLMs and LVLMs.

 ## Table of Contents